 Most of us take great pleasure in being good hosts.
-When the game’s on, we bring out the beer and hot wings; for girls’ night, the wine starts flowing and we pull out the trashy rom-coms; when the neighborhood kids descend for sleepover time, bedtime gets pushed back and dinner means pizza instead of vegetable pasta.
+When the game’s on, we bring out the beer and hot wings; for girls’ night, the wine starts flowing and we pull out the trashy rom-coms; when the neighborhood kids descend for sleepover time, we push back bedtime and dinner means pizza instead of vegetable pasta.

 But what about being good hosts to the wildlife in our neighborhoods?
 If you’re like me, you haven’t given much thought to this beyond the occasional bird feeder, filled enthusiastically all fall and then abandoned by mid-winter.

-The National Wildlife Federation wants to help you reverse this trend, and is offering the opportunity to designate your backyard as a Certified Wildlife Habitat in order to do so.
-Becoming a Certified Wildlife Habitat sounds quite official and complicated, but it’s actually pretty simple.
+The National Wildlife Federation wants to help you be a good host to wildlife by certifying your backyard as a wildlife habitat.
+Turning your yard into a Certified Wildlife Habitat may sound complicated, but it’s actually pretty fun and easy.

 To obtain certification, just complete the form on this website showing examples of natural wildlife-sustaining characteristics in your yard.
 These fall into several different categories:

-- Food sources, like native plants, seeds, fruits, nuts, berries and nectar
+- Natural food sources, like seeds, fruits, nuts, berries, and nectar

-- Water sources, like a birdbath, pond, water garden or stream
+- A water source, like a birdbath, pond, water garden, or stream

-- Sustainable gardening, like use of native plants and no or limited use of chemicals
+- Sustainable gardening practices, like the use of native plants and no or limited use of chemicals

-Going through this process earns you far more than bragging rights or title of hostess with the mostest, it earns you the satisfaction of doing a small part to restore a smidgen of the habitat lost to the plants, animals and birds being slowly forced from their homes due to relentless overdevelopment and urban sprawl.
-Every habitat garden created makes a difference — and if you don’t have a backyard to work with, consider a balcony container garden or roadside green space.
+Going through this process earns you far more than bragging rights or the title of “hostess with the mostest,” it earns you the satisfaction of doing a small part to restore a smidgen of the habitat lost to the plants and animals that are losing safe habitat due to relentless human overdevelopment and urban sprawl.
+Every habitat garden created makes a difference.
+And if you don’t have a backyard to work with, consider a balcony container garden or roadside green space.

-Go ahead and do what you can to give natural wildlife a safe space where they can go to be nourished, raise their young and rest.
+Go ahead and do what you can to give wildlife a safe space where they can go to be nourished, raise their young, and rest.
 Don’t we all deserve that?